Chudasama-Yash/SmartCalc/README.md

 # SmartCalc
-SmartCalc is nothing but an OCR calculator.
+SmartCalc is a simple OCR calculator.